daniel-schroeder-dev/random-dog-pictures/README.md

 ## Technical Notes

 VanillaJS app that demonstrates XMLHttpRequests to a 3rd party API.
+Super simple setup, just a fun one-off project to re-enforce AJAX.

 ## Demo